patrickr66/Spooktober/README.md

 Ver.
 1.0: Counts until end

 Planned in Ver.
-1.1: Changing the page when the countdown finishes counting.
+1.1: Changing the page design when the counting finishes.